ikosmidis/enrichwith/README.md

   class `lm`, `glm`, `link-glm` and `family` (see, for example, `?enrich.glm`)

-* methods for producing *customisable source code templates* for the structured implementation of methods to compute new components (see `?enrichwith` and `?create_enrichwith_skeleton`)
+* methods for producing *customizable source code templates* for the structured implementation of methods to compute new components (see `?enrichwith` and `?create_enrichwith_skeleton`)